 An avid athlete

-Billy DiCola has always been full of life.
-He is an avid cyclist who was in tip-top condition.
-Weekends ride of more than 100 miles in the hills of East Pasco were the norm.
-Also a triathlete and competitive runner, DiCola had finished in 10th place in the 7.5-mile Bay to Bay foot race in St. Petersburg just a few days before the April 26 accident.
+Billy DiCola always has been full of life.
+He was an avid cyclist who was in tip-top condition.
+Weekend rides of more than 100 miles in the hills of East Pasco were the norm.
+Also a triathlete and competitive runner, DiCola had finished in 10th place in a 7.5-mile foot race just a few days before the April 26 accident.

 DiCola, a certified nurse's aide, was riding his bicycle home from work on U.S. 19 in Clearwater about 10:30 a.m.
 He had worked that morning at a nursing home.
 DiCola was turning west onto Nursery Road and didn't see the car entering the intersection at the same time.